 For additional information, see the policy below on “Roller Skates, Rollerblades, Scooters, Skateboards and Other Coasting Devices”.

 Academic dishonesty cases that occur in the classroom shall be handled by faculty members.
 After a faculty member takes action, the faculty member shall complete a form that identifies the student who was found responsible, the general nature of the offense, the action taken, and a recommendation as to whether or not additional action should be considered by the campus Judicial Affairs Office.
-The faculty member should send a completed “Student Academic Integrity” form to the vice president for Student Services, and to the provost and senior vice president for Academic Affairs whenever academic dishonesty cases are handled.
-(Reference: University Policy Statement 08-02)
+The faculty member should send a completed “Student Academic Integrity” form to the vice president for Student Services and to the provost and senior vice president for Academic Affairs whenever an academic dishonesty case is handled (Reference: University Policy Statement 08-02).